 - Putting the academic community first—which community primarily creates and maintains a journal’s profile and identity

 The above journals not only openly share research but also recognize the value contributed by the research community to the review process.
-Instead of UC Press retaining all funds generated from author APCs, the Collabra “pay-it-forward” model shares income with reviewers and editors for their work on the journals.
-They can opt to pass on their earnings either to an APC waiver fund that benefits other authors or their institution’s open access fund.
-Learn more about Collabra publishing initiatives here.
+Instead of UC Press retaining all funds generated from author article processing charges (APCs), we allocate a portion of each journal’s APC to an APC waiver fund that benefits other authors.

 Monographs are the cornerstone of scholarly research in the humanities and social sciences, but have long been under siege.
 Shrinking library budgets and rising costs result in higher prices.
 The upshot is that publishers must reduce the number of titles they publish, regardless of the merits of the work.
 Luminos is University of California Press’s open access response to this challenging monograph landscape.
 With the same high standards for selection, peer review, production, and marketing as the Press’ traditional program, Luminos is a transformative open access monograph model, built as a partnership where costs are shared between all parties who benefit from publication—author or institution, publisher, and libraries.
 Learn more about Luminos at LuminosOA.org.